What is Safe Haven Animal Sanctuary?

 Membership categories include volunteers, contributors, supporting members

-and people who sponsor animals at the sanctuary.
+and people who sponsor animals at SHAS.
 Active members currently number about 3,000.

 SHAS is not formally affiliated with other animal welfare groups, but works